Thursday, December 11, 2008

 Nip came to me and obeying Paul raised face and said "Wouu."

 She looked sad.
 In a disturbed voice Anne said, "You must be thinking all sorts of things!
-You please forgive Paul..."
+Please forgive Paul..."
 She stopped for a moment.
-I looked out of window.
+I looked out of the window.
 The light outside had dulled a bit, sky had cast a shadow over the field -- soon it was going to rain.
 My room was on the first floor.
-Through the windows I could see the garden behind.
+Through the windows, I could see the garden behind.
 It was summertime in the isles.
 Lots of colours bloomed in the flowers all around.
 And among those, I could see Paul and Nip running around and playing.

 Anne was also watching them, outside.
 Now she looked at me and lowered her voice.
 "You've come to stay with us.
 We mustn't embarrass you.
 But..
 I think..
 I should tell you something..."